celsiussleep22/Caelus---BSE-Template-Portfolio/index.md

 # Thermal Imaging Camera
-My project was the thermal imaging camera, it uses the mlx90640 thermal camera to get the information, then uses the pi to convert that information Replace this text with a brief description (2-3 sentences) of your project.
-This description should draw the reader in and make them interested in what you've built.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
-As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
+My project was the thermal imaging camera, it uses the mlx90640 thermal camera to get the information, then uses the pi to convert that information.
+Then that image is projected onto the screen.
+THere is a bar on the side, which shows the color of the porjected image abnd the tempreature it coreesponds to.
+The colors don't change, just the tmepreatures, so something much colder could have the same colors but completely different tempreatures.
+My biggest challenge throughout this project was debugging my code, I didn't have a lot of coding experience, so I had to do a lot of research.
+Research was a big lesson that I learned from this project, when trying to make the quality of the image better, I didn't do the right reserch and tried to troubleshoot it when it couldn't be improved.
+I could have avoided all of it if I had just done the proper research at the start.
+I am very proud to have finished the project, and the whole thing to be working and portable.

 <!--You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: -->